kachick/chawan/doc/architecture.md

 Cascading is slow, though it could be slower.
 Chawan has style caching, so re-styles are normally very fast.
 Also, a hash map is used for reducing initial style calculation times.
-However, we don't have a bloom filter yet.
+However, we don't have a Bloom filter yet.

 ## Layout